ebloc/eBlocPOA/README.md

 #### 2)

 You can also create your Ethereum account inside your `geth-client`.
+Here your `Keystore File` will be created with root permission, `eBlocWallet` will not able to access it.

 ```
 > personal.newAccount()